Air Peace turns 5, reiterates commitment to passenger safety, comfort – The Sun Nigeria

 “It has been five years of steady progress, and we are reiterating our commitment to the safety and comfort of our passengers,” Onyema said.

-Chief Operating Officer Mrs Oluwatoyin Olajide explained that the airline decided to celebrate with passengers because it recognises that customers are the reason for its existence.
+Air Peace Chief Operating Officer, Mrs Oluwatoyin Olajide, explained that the airline decided to celebrate with passengers because it recognises that customers are the reason for its existence.

 “Air Peace has created thousands of direct and indirect jobs for Nigerians and expatriates without any form of discrimination.